analogdevicesinc/ai8x-synthesis/README.md

 ##### `eltwise` (Optional)

 Element-wise operations can also be added “in-flight” to `Conv2d`.
 In this case, the element-wise operation is specified using the `eltwise` key.
-*Note: On MAX78000, this is only supported for 128 channels (a multi-pass of 2) or less.
-Use a separate layer for the element-wise operation when more than 128 channels are needed instead of combining with a convolution.*
+*Note: On MAX78000, this is only supported for 64 channels, or up to 128 channels when only two operands are used.
+Use a separate layer for the element-wise operation when more operands or channels are needed instead of combining the element-wise operator with a convolution.*

 Example:
   `eltwise: add`